oluseguncodess/cs50/c-tutorials/docs.md

 These are special variables that can hold more than one value in a single variable, organised by index.

 To declare an array --> `type variable_name = [sizeofarray]`;

+## Memory allocation
+You are to always consider freeing up memory to avoid memory leaks